lautis/uglifier/README.md

     :keep_fnames => false       # Do not modify function names
   },                            # Mangle variable and function names, set to false to skip mangling :mangle_properties => {
-    :regex => nil               # A regular expression to filter property names to be mangled }                             # Mangle property names, disabled by default :compress => {
+    :regex => nil,              # A regular expression to filter property names to be mangled :ignore_quoted => false,    # Only mangle unquoted property names :debug => false,            # Mangle names with the original name still present }                             # Mangle property names, disabled by default :compress => {
     :sequences => true,         # Allow statements to be joined by commas